bcurran3/ChocolateyPackages/choco-package-list-backup/readme.md

 * From PowerShell, type CHOCO-PACKAGE-LIST-BACKUP.PS1 to backup your Chocolatey packages list.
 * From Command Prompt, type POWERSHELL CHOCO-PACKAGE-LIST-BACKUP.PS1 to backup your Chocolatey packages list.
 * From Windows, click Chocolatey Package List Backup in the Windows Start Menu or Package List Backup inside the Chocolatey folder if [Chocolatey Shortcuts](https://chocolatey.org/packages/choco-shortcuts-winconfig) is installed.

+ROADMAP:
+* Add other cloud services support by request
+* Create a scheduled task to run daily/weekly/monthly/whenever
+* I'm open to suggestions - open a GitHub issue please.

 CHANGELOG:
 * 2018.05.19 - OneDrive and shortcut creation bugs fixed, minor cosmetic changes